 We are strengthening rights within the children's hearings system by developing a specialist dedicated advocacy service for children and young people.
-This will be introduced from spring 2020 and is set out in section 122 of the Children’s Hearings (Scotland) Act 2011.
+This has been introduced from spring 2020 and is set out in section 122 of the Children’s Hearings (Scotland) Act 2011.
 The national scheme was expanded on 26 July 2021 to support brothers and sisters with participation rights for children’s hearings.

-We have set up the Children’s Hearings Advocacy Expert Reference group to support the design and delivery of this service.
+We have set up the Children’s Hearings Advocacy Expert Reference group to support the design, delivery and implementation of this service. .

 Children’s advocacy guidance

 - National Practice Model for Advocacy in the Children’s Hearings System